PhoenixTales/phoenix-docs/story/story.md

             * Chapter 12: Sacrifice of Freedom
          4. Plot Logic
    4. Guild Plots
+      1. Act I
          * The Way of Power
          * Fate of the Gladiator
          * Life for the Temple
          * A Shadow in the Crowd
          * Red Blood on blue Scarves
          * Path to Awakening
          * Way of the Arcane
+         * Friends of Freedom
+      2. Act II
+         * Revolutionary Zeal
+         * Of Ancient Mysteries
+         * The Acceptance of Fear
+         * Against the Vessels of Pain
+         * Heresy and Treason
    5. Relation System
       1. Act I
          * OldCamp